I’m a Therapist. Here’s How to Help Your Partner with ED

 Lifestyle and Habit Changes

-Good habits for improving sexual dysfunction include exercising, maintaining a healthy weight and quitting smoking.
+Good habits for improving sexual dysfunction include exercising, maintaining a healthy weight, and quitting smoking.
 Others, such as eating a balanced diet and getting a healthy amount of sleep, may also help to reduce the severity of sexual issues.

 Helping Your Partner With ED: Next Steps

-The good news is that with active, ongoing treatment, most guys are able to put erection issues behind them to enjoy satisfying sex and a better quality of life.
+Sexual intimacy is essential for a healthy, happy relationship.
+Erectile dysfunction can get in the way and contribute to relationship issues.
+The good news is that with active, ongoing treatment, most guys can restore sexual function and enjoy both satisfying sex and a better quality of life.

-• If your partner has ED, don’t be afraid to help them.
-Use the tips and techniques above to talk to them about the problem, let them know you care and provide them with the support and information they need to treat it.
+With a supportive partner, most men will feel more comfortable treating their ED and improving their sexual performance.
+If your partner has ED, don’t be afraid to help them.
+Use the tips and techniques above to talk to them about the problem, let them know you care, and provide them with the support and information they need to treat it.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.